DanteLore/dantelore/content/posts/thatcham-trains.md

 Enter stage left, the Twitter API.
 This article is all about a simple *mash-up* of the National Rail and twitter APIs to show information on direct trains between London and Thatcham.
 You can use it for other stations too - it's all in the command line parameters.

-People who live in Thatcham can use my twitter feed [@ThatchamTrains](https://twitter.com/ThatchamTrains) or you can set up your own feed and run the python script to populate it with the stations you're interested in.
+People who live in Thatcham can use my twitter feed <a href="https://twitter.com/ThatchamTrains">@ThatchamTrains</a> or you can set up your own feed and run the python script to populate it with the stations you're interested in.

 https://twitter.com/ThatchamTrains/status/745592675378823168
 https://twitter.com/ThatchamTrains/status/745557198038675456